I’m a fine art-style, destination wedding and fashion-inspired photography artist.

-My images have been published in print more times than I can count, which is an accomplishment I proudly share with any client considering me, for a number of reasons:
+My images have been published in print more times than I can count, which is an accomplishment I proudly share with potential clients, for a number of reasons:

 Yes, it’s nice to see your images (and name beside them) in print, but shooting editorially has actually drastically impacted the way I take pictures.

 As corny (and a tad unbelieveable) as it sounds: after years of shooting for magazines, I even see light differently now.

 Magazine publications have influenced how I edit — fashion changes so quickly.

 I’ve learned a ton through the editorial process.